 Our teaching is more on materialism and not on eternal life.
 We are not teaching our members the core of the gospel.
-We are not teaching about the second coming and we are not emphaising the cross.
+We are not teaching about the second coming and we are not emphasising the cross.
 We are teaching them to excel and make materialize possession whereas the Bible says the life of a man does not consist in the abundance of the things he has.

 You are a first-generation born-again believer I suppose?

 When the church began to grow and when Archbishop Benson Idahosa came back in 1972 and came with the gospel of the now, it resonated with what the Aladura movement was preaching.
-When the Aladuras saw that that the pentecostals were singing like them and clapping them and they also having the same focus they pulled off the white garment and joined with the Pentecostal.
+When the Aladuras saw that the Pentecostals were singing like them and clapping with them and they also had the same focus they pulled off the white garment and joined with the Pentecostals.
 So there is perhaps no difference between the Pentecostals and the Aladuras to a large extent safe for the white garment.

 You talked about situating the gospel in the African context and also about the extreme of Africanising the gospel.
 Where then lies the balance?

-But it seems to me that some of your generation who know the truth are the ones perpetrating this mixed gospel?
+But it seems to me that some of your generation who know the truth are the ones perpetrating this mixed gospel.

 They practice rapture and all kinds of things.
 So that was the gospel that first came and then this mixed gospel.
 There had been a long contention for the truth in Nigeria.
 The irony is that when we criticize what is going on now they say we are wrong for criticizing them.
 We are seen as the ones not doing it right while they believe they are the ones doing it right.
 It is a sad scenario.

 You were in IFE with the likes of Apostle Numbere who has now gone to be with the Lord.
-The story is that people abandoned their studies then for the gospel.
+The story is that people abandoned their studies for the gospel.
 What could have informed that?
 Do you think that was right?

 The gospel was preached and we were made to understand that we had to look unto Jesus.
-We had focus on heaven and the reward awaiting us so we did not really care about the material world.
-There is tendency to think it took a wrong decision but I do not think so.
+We focused on heaven and the reward awaiting us so we did not really care about the material world.
+There is a tendency to think he took a wrong decision but I do not think so.